EngineerKhan/AdvDBClass/MongoDB Aggregation Pipelines.md

 ![The joined Array is a complete airport object](mongoBlog/output5.png)

-If we want to see any of the airports' attribute, like city or country name, we have to flatten it using `$unwind`.
+If we want to see any of the airports' attribute, like city or country name, we can access it using the dot operator.
-After unwinding it, we can select the foreign collection's attributes as well.
+This operation is usually performed in conjuction with `$unwind` (not required in every case, as we will see).

 ```jsx
 {